i-dream-of-ai/currents-test-results/README.md

 # Currents MCP Server

-This is a MCP server that allows you to use Currents API.
+This is a MCP server that allows you to provide test results context to your AI agents by connecting them to Currents.
+Useful for asking AI to fix or optimize tests failing in CI.

 ## Tools